vishakhajha24/Dossier/DECISIONS.md

 **Decision**: Ship as an installable Progressive Web App, not a native app.

-**Why**: The explicit goal was "installable, and I want to put it on GitHub so other people can use it too."
-Native iOS requires a $99/year Apple Developer account and App Store review just to distribute, which breaks "share a repo link, anyone installs it."
-A PWA installs from a browser on both iOS (Add to Home Screen) and Android (native install prompt), with one codebase, no gatekeeper, no cost.
+**Why**: The distribution requirement was "installable, and shareable via a public repo link, no gatekeeper."
+Native iOS requires a paid developer account and App Store review just to distribute, which breaks that requirement outright.
+A PWA installs from a browser on iOS, Android, and desktop from one codebase, no review process, no cost.

 **Tradeoff accepted**: No push notifications on iOS PWAs.
-Judged acceptable since v1 deliberately excludes push/reminder mechanics anyway (see PRD, testing pull over push).
+Acceptable because v1 deliberately excludes push/reminder mechanics anyway, see PRD, the product is testing pull before push.

-**Not closed off**: PWABuilder or Capacitor can wrap the same codebase into real App Store/Play Store builds later with no rewrite, documented in the README so this isn't a dead end, just a sequencing choice.
+**Not closed off**: PWABuilder or Capacitor can wrap the same codebase into real App Store/Play Store builds later with no rewrite, kept as a documented, sequenced option rather than a dead end.

 ---

 ### 2. No backend, no accounts, local storage only

-**Decision**: All state (read progress, saved items, spaced-repetition schedule) lives in the browser's localStorage, per device.
-No login, no server, no analytics.
+**Decision**: All state, read progress, saved items, spaced-repetition schedule, lives in the browser's localStorage, per device.
+No login, no server, no telemetry in v1.

-**Why**: This is a personal learning tool, not a platform.
-A backend adds hosting cost, auth complexity, and privacy surface area for zero benefit at this scope.
-It also means anyone who forks the repo gets a fully working app with no setup, no environment variables, no signup flow.
+**Why**: A backend adds hosting cost, auth complexity, and privacy surface area with no corresponding value at this stage of validation.
+It also means the repo is fully self-contained, anyone who forks it gets a working product with zero setup.

-**Tradeoff accepted**: No cross-device sync.
-Reading progress on your phone doesn't show up on your laptop.
-Acceptable because the primary use case is a single phone, used daily, not a multi-device workflow.
+**Tradeoff accepted**: No cross-device sync, and no usage data to inform iteration until instrumentation is deliberately added (see PRD, Validation Plan).
+Judged acceptable because premature analytics infrastructure on an unvalidated core loop is a common early-stage misallocation, instrumenting before proving the loop matters is backwards.

 ---